kuberhealthy/kuberhealthy/README.md

 ##### Service Exposure

 After installation, Kuberhealthy will only be available from within the cluster (service `Type: ClusterIP`) at the service URL `kuberhealthy.kuberhealthy`.
-To expose kuberhealthy to an external checking service, you must edit (`kubectl -n kuberhealthy edit service kuberhealthy`) the service to set `Type: LoadBalancer`.
+To expose Kuberhealthy to an external checking service, you must edit (`kubectl -n kuberhealthy edit service kuberhealthy`) the service to set `Type: LoadBalancer`.

 ##### Helm Template Tweaks